vaadin/flow/CONTRIBUTING.md

 In other words:

  * Describe your changes: what did you change, why did you change it, how did you change it?
- * Separate your changes: one change per commit, many small changes are easier to review
+ * Separate your changes: one change per commit, many small changes are easier to review.
  * Include a test to prove your patch works, or a benchmark if it’s a performance improvement.
  * Style-check your changes: it’s okay to have a separate commit to fix style issues.
  * Ensure you have Contributor Agreement signed up.
 This can be signed digitally in the code review system.
- * Create a pull request; it will then be reviewed by the Framework team, who will provide actionable feedback in a timely fashion if necessary. **Remember to check the "Allow edits from maintainers" so we can rebase the PR or make small changes if necessary**
+ * Create a pull request; it will then be reviewed by the Framework team, who will provide actionable feedback in a timely fashion if necessary. **Remember to check the "Allow edits from maintainers" so we can rebase the PR or make small changes if necessary**.
  * Respond to review comments: review comments are meant to improve the quality of the code by pointing out defects or readability issues.
- * Don't get discouraged - or impatient: Reviewers are people too and will sometimes forget.
+ * Don't get discouraged - or impatient: reviewers are people too and will sometimes forget.
 Give them a friendly poke if you feel the PR has been forgotten about.
  * Most PRs take a few iterations of review before they are merged.

 # We encourage you to get in touch